Twixes/matloka.com/_drafts/floating-point-101.md

 ```

 -   The **sign** is a single bit – 0 if the number is positive, 1 if negative.
--   The **exponent** is a signed integer.
-In a way, it establishes the magnitude, e.g. an exponent of 8 means that
-    the absolute value of the number must be in the range `(256,512]` (`(2^8,2^9]`).
-    Curiously, despite the exponent being signed, it's stored not using
-    [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) but as an unsigned integer, with the computer
-    _knowing_ to subtract a known **bias** to get the real value.
-The raw stored value is called the **biased
-    exponent**.
-That bias is 127 in single-precision and 1023 in double.
-    The exponent's size determines the _range_ of the type – 8 bits of it in single-precision and 11 in double.
 -   The **significand** (also called the *mantissa*) is a fixed-point number in the range `(1,2]` (e.g. 1 or 1.0625 or
     1.984375).
 It "fine-tunes" the value within the working range set by the sign and exponent.
     Because the significand's leading digit normally<a href="#the-zeros" style="text-decoration: none">\*</a> is 1